Uncategorized

 By |2025-08-04T22:51:38+01:00June 15th, 2025|Uncategorized|Comments Off on Is running good or bad for osteoarthritic knees?

-The Best Options for Treating Tendinopathy (Tendinitis).
+What are the Best Options for Treating Tendinopathy (Tendinitis)?

 There are a number of options for treating tendinopathy/tendinitis.
 Initially non-surgical options are explored such as strengthening, eccentric strengthening, ultrasound, deep tissue massage, non steroidal anti-inflammatory medication, dry needling and extracorporeal shock wave therapy.
 If these do not work, more aggressive and costly treatments such as corticosteroid injections, platelet rich plasma (PRP) injections or surgical [...]

-By |2025-05-11T10:00:10+01:00February 14th, 2020|Uncategorized|0 Comments
+By |2025-11-23T13:41:28+00:00February 14th, 2020|Uncategorized|0 Comments

 Home/Nursing Home Visits & stroke rehabilitation in Edinburgh